nypublicradio/unettest/docs/blog/unettest.md

 `localhost:4999/api/v1/important_update/mycrazyval`, I can see in my terminal--immediately--what services are called and with what.
-If I want to switch a -> b or b -> a, I can edit the NGINX files on my laptop, restart `unettest`, and immediately see what happens when I curl my little 'network'.
+If I want to switch a -> b or b -> a, I can edit the NGINX files on my laptop, restart `unettest`, and immediately see what happens when I curl my little "network".

 ## Tests